-GENEVA — The United States upended the World Trade Organization’s selection of its next director-general on Wednesday as the sole nation to back South Korea’s Yoo Myung-hee over Nigeria’s Ngozi Okonjo-Iweala.
+GENEVA (AN) — The United States upended the World Trade Organization's selection of its next director-general on Wednesday as the sole nation to back South Korea's Yoo Myung-hee over Nigeria's Ngozi Okonjo-Iweala.

 The U.S. Trade Representative's office announced its support for Yoo, who serves as her nation’s trade minister.
 She is the first woman to hold that role and has a quarter-century of experience as a trade negotiator and policymaker.

 "She has all the skills necessary to be an effective leader of the organization," the office said in a statement that also took aim at Yoo's opponent.
 "The WTO is badly in need of major reform.
 It must be led by someone with real, hands-on experience in the field."

 Yoo, a former South Korean ambassador to WTO in Geneva, has strong connections to the United States.
 She has a bachelor’s degree in English literature, a law degree from Vanderbilt University and is qualified to practice law in New York.

 Okonjo-Iweala may not have "hands-on experience" as a trade negotiator, but she also has strong U.S. connections — she obtained American citizenship last year.
 She is a Harvard and MIT-educated economist and international development expert who chairs Gavi, the Vaccine Alliance and sits on Twitter’s board.

 Despite her U.S. citizenship, Okonjo-Iweala appears to have the support of all of the 164-nation WTO members except for the United States.

 She spent 25 years with the Washington-based World Bank, where she rose to the No. 2 position of managing director, and served two terms as Nigeria’s finance minister and one term as its foreign minister, the first woman to hold those posts.